ncoghlan/misc/notes/python3/questions_and_answers.rst

 At this point, the Python community as a whole has had more than 12 years to get used to the Python 2 way of handling Unicode.
-For Python 3, we've only had a prodcution ready release available for 3 years.
+For Python 3, we've only had a production ready release available for 3 years.
 Even in the core development team, we're still coming to terms with the full implications of a strictly enforced distinction between binary and text data.